 Pacific Gas and Electric Company’s proposal to reclassify 920 miles of distribution pipe to transmission pipe is granted.

-Pacific Gas and Electric Company shall perform Hydrostatic Testing of 510 miles of transmission pipe during the Rate Case Period-.
+Pacific Gas and Electric Company shall perform Hydrostatic Testing of 680 miles of transmission pipe during 2015-2018.

 Pacific Gas and Electric Company shall file a Tier 2 Advice Letter within 15 days of the effective date of this Decision to establish a memorandum account to track any costs to perform Hydrostatic Testing of transmission pipe above the amounts authorized in this Rate Case Period.
 PG&E shall seek recovery of costs in this memorandum account through the filing of a formal application.